kinderp/zibaldone/README.md

 AFTER:  python3-base-3.4.6-25.7.1
 ```

+In practice: if the numbers before the dash change I have a nee version.

-If I have a new version, i can set:
+If I have a new version, in my report i can set:

 `NEW_VERSION_OR_NEW_PACKAGE: YES`